Feyerabend/obsolete/STEP.md

     C:\test> javac T.java
 ```

-At this point there are three files in the directorytest.
-Two text filesT.html andT.java, as well as a bytecode fileT.class which was created when the source code was compiled.
-If the compilation went well, we can also run the file throughappletviewer.
+At this point there are three files in the directory 'test'.
+Two text files `T.html` and `T.java`, as well as a bytecode file T.class which was created when the source code was compiled.
+If the compilation went well, we can also run the file through appletviewer.
 It is now that the HTML file will be used:

 ```console
     C:\test> appletviewer T.html